maxsitt/insect-detect-docs/docs/software/localsetup.md

     - [Save Commands](https://bit.ly/3NntHsb){target=_blank} extension if you
       want to save some often used terminal commands for direct execution.

-??? question "Raspberry Pi Zero W"
+??? question "Raspberry Pi Zero W (v1)"

     The Remote - SSH  and Remote X11 extensions will not work with the Raspberry Pi Zero W, as the armv6l architecture is not supported.